gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 **written example that I missed?**

-### Mechanical Systems: Translational and Rotational
+### Mechanical Systems Translational and Rotational
 - once in laplace form, we just know transfer function
 - there are 2 types of mechanical systems, [translational](#translational-system) and [rotational](#rotational-system)